 At first, implementing such a coordination service from scratch was discussed.
 Eventually we decided to go with a system that already implements the features we require.
 This way, we ensured that we would be testing a far narrower scope; only the specifics of our domain.

-After a colleague of mine, Hrvoje Torbašinović, pointed out Redis’ interesting HSETNX command, a command that would become essential in the final solution, we decided to explore the functionality offered by Redis more deeply.
+After a colleague of mine, Hrvoje Torbašinović, pointed out Redis’ interesting HSETNX command, a command that would become essential in the target solution, we decided to explore the functionality offered by Redis more deeply.
 A few designs were made, reviewed, and iteratively improved.
 Ultimately, we got to an implementation that easily serves 800-1000 requests per second during our email campaigns without reaching the system’s upper limit.

 Instead of forcing every request onto the same machine, we let them go freely to any machine, at the ELB’s discretion, as depicted in previous diagrams.